theory/sqljson/path/README.md

 #### `string starts with string → boolean`

-Tests whether the second operand is an initial substring of the first operand.
+Tests whether the second operand is an initial substring of the first operand ([playground][play69]):

 ``` go
 arg := val(`["John Smith", "Mary Stone", "Bob Johnson"]`)